timday/coronavirus/docs/index.md

 Plots created from the JHU tracker's data (available at <https://github.com/CSSEGISandData/COVID-19>).
 Click images for full-resolution version.

 Case-count growth rates by country (China split Hubei/non-Hubei).
-Day-to-day points, and over a 1-week window.
+Day-to-day increases plotted as points, with the lines showing growth over a 1-week window (this smooths out quite volatile daily rates and should remove any quirks of case reporting at weekends).

 [![Country's growth](img/global/small/growth.png)](img/global/growth.png)